talha131/onCrashReboot/content/ICT Study Guide/Practical ICT Exercises and Assignments/assignment-infographics-074.md

 weight: 74
 ---

+{{< callout type="info" >}}
+These instructions serve as general guidelines.
+Adapt them as needed to suit the specific requirements of the task or creative vision.
+Avoid following them rigidly without considering the context.
+{{< /callout >}}

 This assignment involves designing a visually engaging infographic to explain **solar and lunar eclipses**, their formation, and key differences.
 The infographic should use diagrams, charts, and labels to simplify these celestial phenomena.